cinnData/PythonBootcamp/[PY-06] Introduction to Pandas.md

 Data frames can also be extracted from a data source (local or remote), such as a CSV file, an Excel sheet, or a table from a relational database.
 Irrespective of the type of source used, a range index is automatically created unless an alternative specification is provided.
 One of the columns of the source can be taken as the index.

-Column names can also be generated automatically:
+Column names can also be generated automatically, as in the following example.

 ```
 In [13]: df2.columns